jdot-r/SpazzyTp/README.md

 # SpazzyTp
+Without @TheDeibo @PocketKiller @Vaivez66 @MichaelM04 @AndrewBit This plugin would have never been successfully submitted.
+Thanks for the support <3 on the PocketmineForums

-Adds a Spazzy new sound to teleportation
+This is basically a fun informational plugin that adds a Spazzy new sound to teleportation!!
+Also provides you with the command

-The spazziest teleportation plugin there is

-This plugin watches EntityTeleportEvent, once a player teleports anywhere, whether to another player or to hub/lobby it plays a special sound ;)

-The sound can only be edited through the Main.php because I was too lazy and busy to setup a config.yml.
-Sorry :P
+Command:
+/pos

-This plugins intended use is for Everyone and Anyone
+To give you your current coordinates in that certain world.
+This plugins intended use is for Anyone and everyone!!

+Alternate Categories:
+Fun
+Teleportation

+Plugin Access:
+Entities